Seton Hall Leadership Institute

 Program Specifics

 The comprehensive, four-year program is designed to provide selected Seton Hall undergraduate students with the leadership skills needed to succeed in today’s world.
 The program is unique in that students first learn about themselves and the fundamental concepts of leadership in a cross-disciplinary environment with students from across the university.
-In weekly sessions during their first two years, Buccino Leadership Institute students learn about the seven pillars of leadership that our graduates need to excel in their respective fields when they leave Seton Hall.
-In addition, Buccino Leadership Institute students will also receive industry- and discipline-specific leadership development from the Institute’s Associate Directors, especially in the final two years.
+In weekly sessions during their first two years, Buccino Leadership Institute students learn about the pillars of leadership that our graduates need to excel in their respective fields when they leave Seton Hall.
+In addition, Buccino Leadership Institute students will also receive industry- and discipline-specific leadership development, especially in the final two years.
 Combining this foundational understanding of leadership and nuanced industry/discipline-specific leadership development, along with professional, certified leadership coaching, ensures our graduates have a leg up on their contemporaries in the job market and positions them to make meaningful contributions in whatever field they pursue.

 General 4-year Structure